promise/readme/README.md

 # 👋 I'm Glenn

-a `18.0723`-year old Node developer cruising through life with a terrible music taste, horrendous posture and probably in front of some sort of computer screen
+a `18.0724`-year old Node developer cruising through life with a terrible music taste, horrendous posture and probably in front of some sort of computer screen

 ## GitHub Activity

 ```
+🗣 Commented on #9 in countr/website
+✨ Pushed 2 commits to countr/website
+✅ Merged PR #7 in countr/website
+📝 Created review (approved) on PR #7 in countr/website
+🗣 Commented on #10 in countr/website
+✨ Pushed 2 commits to countr/website
+✅ Merged PR #8 in countr/website
 🗣 Commented on #7 in countr/website
 ✨ Pushed 3 commits to countr/website
 ✨ Pushed 2 commits to countr/website